 Laser technology is one such niche technology that can draw members in.
 Over the past few years, Duke Studios in Leeds, UK, has invested in its #motherfrickinlaser, an in-house laser cutter that was used to help build its first studios out of corrugated cardboard, as well as create the signage.
 Now, the laser can be used by members to help turn their design concepts into something tangible.
 Amy Balderston, community manager, says: “The creative industries have now moved far beyond the needs of a basic meeting room with a table and pencils.
 There is now an expectation for screens, hook-ups, clickshare, sound and lighting.
 We work incredibly closely with our residents to figure out what they need to continue to thrive.”

 Elizabeth Varley, founder and CEO of TechHub in London, looks to the future.
 She thinks we’ll see ‘user-tracking software and recognition technology so that the workspace can understand which areas and services are being used, when and by whom’.
 “Really seamless tracking,” she notes, “helps workspace companies offer their members more tailored options and pricing.”

 AI and the workplace

-In Hong Kong, co-working space operator
+In Hong Kong, co-working space operator is also utilizing tech.

 “Hong Kong is a forward-thinking city,” continues Hui, “and many companies here use the latest technology to great effect.
 But there is a lot more emerging tech that we can adopt from across the world as I see that as being key as we appeal to new members and grow in the future.
 From AI to recognition technology, expect to see great new developments in Hong Kong and across Asia over the coming years as the co-working industry hopefully booms once again.”